isdk/isdk-lang-spec/README.md

 #### Script event type

 - `beforeCall`: triggered before the function is called
   - callback parameters: `(event, name, params, fn) => void|params`
   - When the callback function returns a value, it means to modify the parameters.
 - `afterCall`: triggered before the function returns the result
   - callback parameters: `(event, name, params, result, fn) => void|result`
   - When the callback function returns a value, it means to modify the return result.
+- `authorizeCall`: Triggered before invoking an external script instruction (function), used to check permissions
+  - Callback parameters: `(event, name, args, fn, interact?) => void|args|boolean`
+  - If the callback returns `undefined`, `true`, or `args` (modified arguments), the invocation proceeds; if it returns `false`, the invocation is blocked.
 - `llmParams`: Triggered before before the LLM is called and can be used to modify the parameters passed to the LLM.
   * Callback: `(event, params: {value: AIMessage[], options?: any, model?: string, count?: number}) => void|result<{value: AIMessage[], options?: any, model?: string, count?: number}>`
   * `value`: The messages to be sent to the LLM.